PipedreamHQ/pipedream/docs-v2/pages/data-stores/README.md

 ## Retrieving a large number of keys

-You can retrieve up to {{$site.themeConfig.DATA_STORES_MAX_KEYS}} keys from a data store in a single query.
+You can retrieve up to {process.env.DATA_STORES_MAX_KEYS} keys from a data store in a single query.

-If you're using a pre-built action or code to retrieve all records or keys, and your data store contains more than {{$site.themeConfig.DATA_STORES_MAX_KEYS}} records, you'll receive a 426 error.
+If you're using a pre-built action or code to retrieve all records or keys, and your data store contains more than {process.env.DATA_STORES_MAX_KEYS} records, you'll receive a 426 error.

 ## Exporting data to an external service